English Language Programs

 Register here.

 Are you interested in practicing English and meeting new people?
-Join one or more of our English Conversation Cafés!
-This program is an informal conversation practice group for adult language learners who are at least able to hold a simple conversation in English.
+Join our English Conversation Café!
+This program is an informal conversation practice group for adult language learners with all levels of proficiency.
 Participants engage in one-on-one or small-group conversations with Conversation Facilitators discussing a variety of topics.
 You must be over the age of 18 to participate.
-Registration is required; register at https://bit.ly/Spring2025cc or at the library.
-The Monday evening and Friday morning cafés will be held in the library's Carl T. Valenti Community Room; the Tuesday evening cafés will be held in the Rutgers Language Center at 1 Spring Street.
-Download a schedule flyer here, listing all our current cafés.
+Registration is required; register at bit.ly/Summer2025cc or at the library.

 The English Conversation Cafés are made possible through a partnership with The Conversation Tree: Community-Based Language Partnerships, a program created by Rutgers Graduate School of Education and The Collaborative Center for Community-Based Research and Service.
 Please feel free to email